Maffeo Olivieri: Works

 The Botticino Crucifix (located at the Diocesan Museum of Brescia) has been attributed to Olivieri, as well as the Erbusco Crucifix, and the crosses of Lograto and Ghedi.
 The cross of Sarezzo was executed by Olivieri on the basis of a contract signed on 9 June 1538 for its construction.
-The wooden statues of Saint Catherine of Alexandria and of Saint Bernard (in Brescia) as well as of Saint Sebastian in Gargnano's Church of San Martino (1530—1535) are also due to him.
+The wooden statues of Saint Catherine of Alexandria and of Saint Bernard (in Brescia) as well as of Saint Sebastian in Gargnano's Church of San Martino (1530–1535) are also due to him.

 In the province of Cremona, in the Church of Santa Maria del Boschetto (Soresina), Olivieri has been identified as the creator of the wooden statuary of the Saints Siro, Giobbe, Rocco and Peter the Martyr, as well as the sculpture of Sant'Antonio Abate located in the sacristy.

 In the region of Trentino, Olivieri's first work may have been the altar at Tione di Trento (1515) with the statues of the Madonna and Child with Saints Sebastian and Rocco.
 This was in collaboration with his brother Andrea, who appears to have assisted him in all his works in the area.
-Between 1520-1530, he built the wooden altar at the Church of Santa Lucia in Giustino.
+Between 1520 and 1530, he built the wooden altar at the Church of Santa Lucia in Giustino.
 This was previously attributed to Stefano Lamberti.
 The current structure does not correspond to the original one and likely the group of about twelve sculptures and reliefs, came from two different altars.
 The statues of Santa Lucia and Sant'Agata, part of the original complex, are currently preserved in the Diocesan Museum of Trento.
 From the parish of Nago-Torbole come the wooden statues of two Deacons, also preserved in the Diocesan Museum of Trento, after being recovered from its archives and restored.
 His greatest work in wood carving is considered the monumental altarpiece of the Assunta carved and painted for the church of Santa Maria at Condino, which he began in 1538 and Andrea completed in 1546.

 Matteo Olivieri was also a fine bronze-worker in the classical vein.
 His greatest work in this field are the two candelabra, dated and signed, placed on the sides of the altar of the Chapel of the Madonna of the Mascoli in St Mark's Basilica in Venice, donated by the Brescian Cardinal Altobello de Averoldi.
 He also created various bronze statuettes in the style of Andrea Briosco: a Bust of a woman, and a Venus with Cupid, now in the Louvre museum, a Meleager in the Museum of Piazza Venezia in Rome.
 He also produced many medallions, including one for Altobello de Averoldi (around 1520) and others for Venetian patricians; also medallions with allegorical subjects, such as one from the Kress collection and kept at the National Gallery of Art, Washington.

 His style has been related to Francesco Giolfino, a Veronese carver active in Brescia in the first half of the sixteenth century.